uozuAho/pandemic_ddd/readme.md

 # todo
 - enable win
     - build research stations: done
+    - cure
+        - cured marker for each colour
-    - discard 5 cards of same colour to cure disease of that colour
+        - discard 5 cards of same colour at a research station to cure disease of that colour
+            - set cured marker to true
+        - if all cured, win
 - check code todos